 In the late 1890s, a group of social activists in Cleveland saw a need and petitioned the Cleveland City Council to develop a lighting plan that would serve residents in the city.
 It took 15 years before that spark became a reality.
 We started as Cleveland Municipal Light and Power and today we are known as Cleveland Public Power - the utility you can count on!

 Mayor Tom L. Johnson had the vision to light the streets and give power and electricity to the homes and businesses of every resident and business in the entire City of Cleveland.
-Today, that vision continues to thrive under the leadership of Mayor Frank G. Jackson.
+Today, that vision continues to thrive under the leadership of Mayor Justin M. Bibb.
 Learn more about the utility's beginnings on the History page.